Go Back

 "In a world upside down, they journey through a desert of their own making.”

 Pi Theatre is set to present the live debut of Blue Horse Opera, a visionary song cycle by acclaimed Canadian artist Rick Maddocks.
-This unique performance will take place on June 13 and 14, 2025, at The Martha Lou Henley Rehearsal Hall at the Vancouver Opera.
-Tickets are available starting at $25.

 Blue Horse Opera is a bold fusion of indie, folk, classical music, and dance, drawing inspiration from the climate emergency and the cinematic landscapes of spaghetti westerns.
 Maddocks, known for his evocative storytelling and musical innovation, performs this original song cycle accompanied by some of Vancouver’s finest musicians and dancers.

-he production features a rich and eccentric musical palette, including twangy guitar, soprano vocals, trumpet, and flamenco dance, all seamlessly interwoven through a lyrical narrative that explores both environmental and emotional depths.
+The production features a rich and eccentric musical palette, including twangy guitar, soprano vocals, trumpet, and flamenco dance, all seamlessly interwoven through a lyrical narrative that explores both environmental and emotional depths.

 Pi Theatre's Provocateurs Performance series is dedicated to expanding the traditional definitions of genre, bringing powerful events that use art to explore a range of questions, styles, and themes.
-Blue Horse Opera is a testament to this mission, promising an unforgettable night of music and storytelling
+Blue Horse Opera is a testament to this mission, promising an unforgettable night of music and storytelling.

-BLUE HORSE OPERA FEATURES SOME OF CANADA'S FINEST
+BLUE HORSE OPERA FEATURES SOME OF CANADA'S FINEST MUSICIANS COMING TOGETHER FOR AN EXTRAORDINARY PROJECT!

 Rick Maddocks (composer, vocals and acoustic guitar): Rick Maddocks’s work bridges music, fiction and stage performance.
 He wrote, and performed in, the experimental opera The Meal, which premiered at the PuSh Festival, was re-staged at Pacific Theatre, and was later released as an independent album.
 Other projects include Cabalcor: An Extracted History, a multimedia novel-and-album created with the interdisciplinary group Sun Belt.
 His previous recordings include the albums El Ángel Exterminator and 01 with The Beige.